ujrav/ECE408/README.md

 ---

-## Creating usable images for the program.
+## Creating usable images for the program

 Take any image you want of any format of your choosing.
 Limit the size to at most 1000x1000 resolution.